 This means that people who can and need to use evidence

 Decisions are made all the time.
-Better decisions can be made if they are informed by evidence.
+They will be made with or without evidence.
+Better decisions can be made if they are informed by good evidence.
 Evidence helps us learn, and can take a wide range of forms, some are more useful than others.

 How do we improve how evidence informs decision-making in governments, businesses, communities and for individual people?